 Google+ is not a social network for silly cat pictures or video jokes (even though you can share those, if you like).

 Google+ users are mostly marketers, industry experts and business owners of any kind.
-In a way, that makes it almost as professionally oriented as LinkedIn.
+In a way, that makes the platform almost as professionally oriented as LinkedIn.

 However, Google+ is often underrated as a traffic generation tool and only a few users really know how to use it to create engagement and a loyal following.

-It is sometimes difficult to gain followers, and the hover card from Google + gives users the opportunity to gain more targetted followers by scrolling over any other usersname and a hover card appearing.
+It is sometimes difficult to gain followers, and the hover card from Google + gives users the opportunity to gain more targeted followers by scrolling over any other user’s name [so a hover card appears].
 This means you can save time on creating original content and focus on building new relationships and driving traffic to your site.

-“My strategy is to identify the most active and quality-driven communities and engage with them.”
-Says Roxana Nasoi of SERPlified.
-“It starts with being active 1hr per day in the first month, until people start to recognize my name.
-I divide the 1hr into 10-15minutes sessions, so this means I log on to GooglePlus/check my Social button on Gmail 4 times a day.”
+“My strategy is to identify the most active and quality-driven communities and engage with them,” says Roxana Nasoi of SERPlified.
+“It starts with being active [one hour] per day in the first month, until people start to recognize my name.
+I divide the one hour into 10-15 minutes sessions, so this means I log onto GooglePlus and check my Social button on Gmail 4 times a day.”

 Engagement takes time, but then Roxana goes even more in detail with the strategy:

-In the 2nd month, I spend 30minutes/day, divided in 10 minutes sessions.
+In the second month, I spend 30 minutes per day, divided in 10 minutes sessions.
 Same principles: always giving quality information, helpful, responding to their needs, being there when they need my help.

-In the 3rd month, I can already cut it down to 10 minutes a day, 3 days a week.
-Usually, this is what happens: www.serplified.com/2014/04/28/growing-page-organically-aboutme-googleplus-case-study-social-seo/ (I’ve written inside how it all went from a couple of clicks a day to being viral).
+In the third month, I can already cut it down to 10 minutes a day, 3 days a week.
+Usually, it goes from a couple of clicks a day to being viral.
+Here is a report:

 Be willing to invest more time at first, then cut it down to the basics.
 But you need hard work to build a bridge, and it’s up to you if you maintain the bridge in good shape so it’s usable many many years ahead.
-All you need to do is have common sense, respect, don’t spam or self promote yourself: switch from seeing only yourself to seeing others, too.
+All you need to do is have common sense, respect, don’t spam or self promote.
+Wwitch from seeing only yourself to seeing others, too.
 You’ll be amazed to see that in communities, when you help someone, you receive a lot more in return, not from that person only, but from the entire community.
-That’s why you should go for active communities, 1 community with 5,000+ members is enough.
+That’s why you should go for active communities, one community with 5,000+ members is enough.

 Also – if you read Jerry’s recent Google+ case study, he was able to improve one of his Google+ post engagement rate by 8,400% by using proper-optimized post format and image.